 Once these initial challenges were handled and gaps in the migration were bridged, it was nearly immediate that SASTM felt the positive impact Glue Up had on its membership engagement and event management needs.
 The SASTM's goal of consolidating data in one place was easily the first objective completed and in doing so, leaving more options on the table than likely expected.

 Since the completion of the migration and the continued training and orientation, they've run one conference with Glue Up where they reported that leveraging Glue Up felt like moving out of the 'Dark Ages'.
 Registrations and applications were run smoothly and seamlessly that allowed for continued and automotive updating of contact data in the platform even while the event was offline.

 SASTM encourages other associations in a similar situation to dive head-first into cloud technologies like Glue Up, as being hesitant, or otherwise abrasive to the migration experience can artificially slow down the learning curve process, and hinder future growth.
 This is a similar situation to other associations, like in our AWA article, where customized and otherwise on-campus systems are hard to detach from in lieu of a platform that updated without much input.
 The end results are worth the pain of leaving behind old but familiar tech.

 The South African Society of Travel Medicine’s Mission is to guide the profession in all aspects relating to the practice of travel medicine, liaise with the travel industry, consult with relevant authorities, advise the public and collaborate nationally and internationally on all aspects relating to Travel Medicine.

-If you would like to explore how Glue Up can help your association, contact us, and we’ll give you a tour of all our modules, automation, and other great features.
+If you would like to explore how Glue Up can help your association, contact us for a tour of all management modules, automation, and other great features.